 - Avoid ice in your drinks- It may be made with unfiltered tap water that could be contaminated.

-- Prepare your own food- That way, you know it’s safe to eat.
+- Prepare your own food- If you’re having trouble finding something clean and healthy to eat, go to a grocery store, buy some food, and prepare it yourself.
+That way, you know it’s safe to eat.

 What to do if you get food poisoning in Africa

-- Drink a lot of water to stay hydrated– Diarrhea dehydrates the body.
-This can, in turn, make you weaker and more susceptible to getting sick
+- Drink a lot of water to stay hydrated- Diarrhea dehydrates the body.
+This can, in turn, make you weaker and more susceptible to getting other diseases.

 - Take some anti-diarrhea medication like Imodium- You can purchase Imodium over the counter at most pharmacies.